-Have you ever been somewhere that triggered your sixth sense, and made the hairs at the back of your neck stand on end?
-There are plenty of creepy places to visit around the world – especially ones with a dark and troubled history.
+Have you ever been somewhere that triggered your sixth sense and made the hairs on the back of your neck stand on end?
+There are plenty of creepy places to visit worldwide – especially ones with a dark and troubled history.
 With its millennia of turbulent history, however, one continent seems to have more scary places than any other.
 Yes, the spookiest places in Europe are amongst the creepiest anywhere!

 But where should you go?
-Here are 14 incredible, haunted places in Europe recommended by experienced travel bloggers.
+Here are 14 incredible, haunted places in Europe to tempt you.

-Are you ready to add these spots to your spooky Europe bucket list right now?
-There is something for everyone here.
+Are you ready to add the scariest places in Europe to your spooky Europe bucket list?

 The Spookiest Places in Europe

 Here are 14 of the spookiest places to visit in Europe.
-I asked some of the best travel bloggers for their recommendations, asking them to share why each destination is an interesting place to visit.
 If you love to explore dark history and are looking for new creepy places to visit, I hope you’ll enjoy this list of the most haunted places in Europe.

 Our favourite spooky place in Europe is the Hill of Crosses in Lithuania.

 Nobody knows when or why people started setting up crosses on this hill.
 One legend says that a long time ago, a church stood here.
-During a horrible storm, lightning struck the church, and it sank into the ground.
+During a horrible storm, lightning struck the church and sank into the ground.
 Everyone inside got buried alive.

-Some people say that at sunrise, you can spot a procession of ghost monks from that church walking around the hill.
+Some say that you can spot a procession of ghost monks from that church walking around the hill at sunrise.